 Preparing Resumes for Accounting Positions

 The preparation of a resume for an accounting position after internship program can be aided by using information from the job description sample shown above in writing the employment history part of the resume.

 This information includes the functions and responsibilities of the accounting intern, which proves to employers that you are competent for the position, having successfully performed as an intern.

-Requirements – Knowledge, Abilities, and Skills – for the Position of Accounting Intern
+Accounting Intern Requirements – Knowledge, Abilities, and Skills for Career Success

 The Accounting Intern desiring to have a place in an organization is usually required to meet the following requirements: